flavio1110/go-for-csharp-devs/README.md

 - it does not (\o/) support [default implementations](https://devblogs.microsoft.com/dotnet/default-implementations-in-interfaces/)
 - the [support to generics in Go](https://go.dev/blog/intro-generics) is very recent, and it doesn't have the flexibility that C# has.

 Another difference is how to implement an interface.
-A type  that implements a interface doesn't need to know it.
+A type that implements an interface doesn't need to know it.
 As long as it has all the methods defined in the interface, you will be able to pass it. e.g.

 ```go
 package main